 Verification of Lawful Presence in the United States

-- An approved completed FAFSA for the 2011-2012 financial aid year.
+- An approved, completed FAFSA for the current financial aid year.
 The Clayton State University school code for the FAFSA is 008976.
-Clayton State routinely checks admitted students through this process, and no additional action is required by the student.

 - A U.S. Certificate of Citizenship (USCIS form N-560 or N-561).